-The typical Argentine café menu is virtually identical everywhere in Argentina with milanesas (breaded cutlets), empanadas (savory pastries), sandwiches, several staple pasta dishes and a range of typical Argentine desserts.
+The typical Argentine café menu is virtually identical everywhere in with milanesas (breaded cutlets), empanadas (savory pastries), sandwiches, several staple pasta dishes and a range of typical Argentine desserts.

 The food is usually decent, but considering the comparatively high prices, lackadaisical waiters, and generic atmosphere of most cafés, you are better off doing as the locals do and just ordering coffee and snacks.

 The quintessential Buenos Aires café is all about atmosphere, coffee and conversation.